DariuszDepta/mt-test-examples/mte-adder/README.md

 Simple smart contract that adds two numbers.

 ## Features
-- Initializing the sum of the last operation by evaluating the `instantiate` entry-point.
+- Initializing the sum by evaluating the `instantiate` entry-point.
 - Adding two integers by evaluating the `execute` entry-point.
 - Adding two integers by evaluating the `query` entry-point.
 - Querying the sum of the last `execute` operation by evaluating `query` entrypoint.